pEtienn/visceral-segmentation/README.md

 **********************************************************
 4.Evaluate the inferences
-To measure the DC of the inferences use the fonction <MesureDCFile>.
+To measure the DC of the inferences use the function <MesureDCFile>.
 You'll need the path of the output of niftynet as well as the path pointing to the true segmentations.

 **********************************************************
 5.Modify the inferences to allow generation of a Finite Element Model